 WHAT IS A STRUCTURED SETTLEMENT?

 A structured settlement is a form of annuity which pays out lawsuit rewards in the form of regular and/or future lump sum payments over time.
-For example, if you’ve won a civil lawsuit as a result of a tort claim, wrongful death, personal injury, product liability, or medical malpractice case, structured settlement annuities will pay you periodic payments over time instead of a single lump sum payment.
+For example, if you’ve won a lawsuit as a result of a tort claim, wrongful death, personal injury, product liability, or medical malpractice case, a structured settlement will pay you periodic payments over time instead of a single lump sum payment.

-SELLING STRUCTURED SETTLEMENT PAYMENTS – CAN I SELL MY STRUCTURED SETTLEMENT?
+SELLING STRUCTURED SETTLEMENT PAYMENTS

-The process of selling structured settlements involves getting approval from a judge in a courthouse in your local jurisdiction.
+The process of selling your structured settlement involves getting approval from a judge in a courthouse in your local jurisdiction.
 Depending on the structured settlement laws in your state, you may be required to seek professional advice and appear at the hearing in person.
 The whole process can take 45 – 90 days, depending on the calendar and laws in your state.
 For more information on the structured settlement laws in your state, check out State Laws.